 1 – Set up a review schedule

 I’ve talked about the importance of reviewing before, but it bears mentioning again.
 Review your assets frequently.
 At least annually.
-You’ll be surprised at the changes you see in your visual identity even across a year, as your designers get more comfortable with the brand.
-Take time to look for any weak links and plan when to bring them into line with what you expect to see.
+You’ll be surprised at the changes you see in your visual identity, even during a year, as your designers get more comfortable with the brand.
+Take time to uncover any weak links and plan when to bring them into line with what you expect to see.

 2 – Check in with your audience